hotosm/fAIr/docs/Docker-install-windows.md

     Frontend will be available on port 5000, Backend on 8000, and Flower on 5500.

     To use your local fAIr installation, go to [Local fAIr](http://127.0.0.1:3000) with your web browser.
-    ***TODO*** There is a list of port numbers, but it doesn't include 3000, which seems to be the most important one.
-Is this a bug or a feature?

 Extra.
 Do you want to run your local tiles?